- How to register for classes

 If this is the first term you are registering for courses at the University of Rochester, you must fill out an online application for non-matriculated students.
 This application allows you to submit personal information to the University and is necessary in order to set up your student online accounts.

-Once the online application is completed, you will be prompted to set up a NetID and password, which will allow you access to the online registration system where you can register for courses.
+Once the online application is completed, you will receive an onboarding email requesting to set up a NetID and password with NetID Duo which will allow you access to UR Student where you can create a saved schedule and register for course sections.
+Visit our UR Student portal for more details.

-If you are a returning student, then you can proceed to the online registration system to register for courses once registration opens for the term.
+If you are a returning student, then you can proceed to the relevant online registration system to register for courses once registration opens for the appropriate term.

 See the registration schedule for a list of dates.
 You will not be able to register for courses until the listed date.
 See the registration instructions for more information about using the online system.